-6.3 Term Project Presentation and Paper:
+6.3 Individual Project Presentation:

-The class will be divided into teams and will be required to prepare a comprehensive team seminar and paper on an evidence based Human Resources Planning case.
+Each student will prepare a comprehensive seminar and paper on an evidence based Human Resources Planning case.
 Instructions will be provided in the assignment link available on OWL.
 You are expected to access and read the instructions prior to commencing the assignment.